ianmeinert/dashboard/README.md

 - Family calendar and event management (Google Calendar integration)
 - Weather and forecast information (OpenWeatherMap integration)
-- Grocery list and family chores (extensible placeholders)
+- Grocery list and family chores (robust, database-backed, with modern UX)
 - System health and monitoring (for kiosk or smart home use)

 It is optimized for touchscreen kiosks, wall-mounted tablets, or any shared display.